 The aim of the master’s thesis is to develop skills for independent scientific work and critical evaluation of scientific data.

-The master’s thesis in the programme consists of a literature review (10 credits) and a research project (30 credits) under the supervision of a principal investigator within the faculty.
+The master’s thesis in the programme consists of a 30 cr research project under the supervision of a principal investigator within the faculty.

 In addition to the research groups operating in the faculty, students are encouraged to explore the possibility of finding their thesis project within our extensive collaborative networks or suggest a topic of research according to their own interests.